jrh-dev/scones/README.md

 Tables(conn, contains = "admissions")
 ```

-### List Available Fields/Columns
+### List Available Columns
-`Fields()` retrieve the names of available fields/columns in a specified table.
+`Columns()` retrieve the names of available columns in a specified table.
 Both the table name, and the name of the appropriate schema must be provided.
 Valid schema and table names can be retrieved using the `Schemas()` and `Tables()` functions.
 ```
 library(scones)

 conn <- Connect(dsn = "a_data_source_name")

-Fields(conn, schema = "a_schema_name",  table = "a_table_name")
+Columns(conn, schema = "a_schema_name",  table = "a_table_name")
 ```

 ### Querying
 `Query()` allows users to submit a SQL query and return the results as a data.frame.
 The function is only suitable for SELECT type queries.
-More advanced functionality is provided by the [odbc](https://github.com/r-dbi/odbc)  package including write functionality.
+More advanced functionality is provided by the [odbc](https://github.com/r-dbi/odbc) package, including write functionality.
 ```
 library(scones)